 Season of The Drifter is here at last and looks to be the best season yet in Destiny 2.

-Two new game modes have been added to Destiny 2: Gambit Prime and The Reckoning.
+Two new game modes were added to Destiny 2 in Season of the Drifter: Gambit Prime and The Reckoning.
 These modes are tied to one another, offering up new rewards in the shape of new classed armour sets.

 To help you get started, there are four Power Surge bounties you can acquire that boost your Power to 640, meaning you can jump into both modes right away.